#55 – How to stay motivated

-The big motivations
+The 8 big motivations

 Anger

-What pisses you off?
+What enrages you?
 What is wrong in the world, in the arts, in your workplace, in your family and what are you going to do about it?
 Or will you just sit there and pretend, for another week, another year, like those others do, that it’s ok?
 When are you going to use your feelings of frustration as fuel for doing something, anything, that brings the world a little closer to right?
 And don’t just vent: convert rage into wonder.
 Use exhaust from one system to drive another.
 Recycle negative energy, even if it comes from your own heart, and shape into something of unmistakable goodness.

 Necessity / Suck it up